DafetiteOgaga/custom_commands/README.md

 This file contains the notable changes made to the Custom Commands project.

 ## New
+	- Added custom_commands as a command that displays all of the commands created so far
 	- Added curfol command.
 This automatically opens the current working directory in file explorer
 	- Added support for multiple arguments for pycode, pycodemore and pycompile commands
 	- pycompile command that compiles python codes to .pyc executables